Instructor Jobs at University of Pittsburgh with Visa Sponsorship

 Which visa types does University of Pittsburgh commonly use for Instructor roles?

 H-1B is the most common work visa for full-time Instructor positions at Pitt, particularly for roles requiring a specialized degree.
-J-1 is frequently used for visiting instructors or exchange scholars.
+J-1 visa is frequently used for visiting instructors or exchange scholars.
 F-1 OPT and CPT can cover shorter-term or transitional arrangements.
 For instructors pursuing permanent residence, Pitt has sponsored EB-2 and EB-3 petitions through the PERM labor certification process.

 What qualifications does University of Pittsburgh expect for Instructor positions?